spotDL/spotify-downloader/Working Docs/workingDocs.md

 (._sessions not defined) error and renamed a file.
 Might have to figure the whole package structuring thing.
 My focus at the moment is on completing the 'tools' so I can get others into this.

+# Ideas

+So, today I'm going to work on those spotify 'tools'.
+Since downloading takes up quite some time, I'm considering using multiprocessing for that.